Jai Bhim (film): Controversies

 A scene in which Prakash Raj's character IGP Perumalsamy slaps a pawnbroker for speaking in Hindi and tells him to speak in Tamil sparked controversy on social media and was opposed by Bharatiya Janata Party (BJP).
 Some commentators stated it promotes anti-Hindi sentiment while others said Perumalsamy slaps the pawnbroker for trying to confuse him and evade questioning by speaking in a language he does not understand when he can speak in Tamil.
-Prakash Raj responded to this by saying: "they did not see the agony of the tribal people, they did not see and feel terrible about the injustice, they saw only the slap.
-That is all they understood; this exposes their agenda", but confirmed that the pawnbroker, who knows Tamil, was trying to evade questioning by speaking in Hindi.
+In response, Prakash Raj said the detractors did not empathise with the film's tribal characters or feel bad about the injustice they face, and since they only focused on the slap, it "exposes their agenda", but confirmed that the pawnbroker, who knows Tamil, was trying to evade questioning by speaking in Hindi.

 According to Bharathiraja, president of Tamil Film Active Producers Association:

 Cinema has influenced and been a catalyst for social change on multiple occasions ...
 Jai Bhim is also one such creation that is part of efforts to instigate social change ...
 Viewing [Suriya] as someone who is against positive change in society or encouraging violence against him, is wrong and sets the wrong example.
 The best thing to do would be to let an art stand for itself without infringing the creators' artistic freedom.
 If this trend goes on, filmmakers will have to wait outside the houses of politicians to seek their approval before they could go ahead with a script and shoot a film.